daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-FGSM.md

 {% endhighlight %}

-In the following section we investigate how the FGSM attack performs.
+In the section results we investigate how the FGSM attack performs.